 You will read 2 novels each term to develop your reading skills in order to help you to read faster and to assist you in learning how to analyze literature.
-After reading a book, you write a report and discuss it with a small group.
+You will need to do this reading on a physical book instead of a digital one because it is much easier to re-read a page or turn to a different part of the book.
+After reading the book, you write a report and discuss it with a small group.
 The library at Aoyama Gakuin University has over 3,500 graded readers in English.

-Coloured dots on the book show the difficulty of the vocabulary, and sentence structure: yellow, red, and blue (most difficult).
+Coloured dots on the book's spine show the difficulty of the vocabulary, and sentence structure: yellow (easy; under 100 pages), red (more difficult; 100 pages or more), and blue (most difficult).

-IV.(a) LITERARY TERMS: IE Pre-Tests
+IV.(b) LITERARY TERMS: IE Pre-Tests